 - .1 Flexible Conduit shall be used for line and low voltage circuit connections to all motors or equipment subject to vibration and shall be metal PVC coated water tight, except for lighting fixture drops.
-Connectors shall be approved for flexible liquid tight conduits. - .2 Unless otherwise noted, Electrical Metallic Tubing (EMT) shall be utilized in the building. - .3 Exposed conduit running horizontally in areas subject to mechanical injury shall be rigid galvanized steel to a height of 4' (1218mm). - .4 Install conduits to conserve headroom in exposed locations and cause minimum interference in spaces through which they pass.

-- .5 Conduit for telecommunication systems shall be a minimum 27mm diameter unless noted as larger. - .6 Install all conduit and wiring concealed, except where specifically noted otherwise.
-Do not recess conduit in columns or concrete slabs unless approved by the Contract Administrator. - .7 Where conduit is run exposed and in accessible ceiling spaces, run parallel to building lines.
-Where conduits are grouped (two or more), space evenly, make bends concentric and mount on racks. - .8 Lay out conduit to avoid interference with other work.
-Maintain a minimum clearance of 150mm from steam or hot water piping, etc. - .9 Use liquid tight flexible metal conduit for connection to motors or vibrating equipment. - .10 Use explosion proof flexible connection for connection to explosion proof motors. - .11 Install conduit sealing fittings in hazardous areas.
-Fill with compound. - .12 Minimum conduit size for lighting and power circuits: 21 mm. - .13 Bend conduit cold.
-Replace conduit if kinked or flattened more than 1/10th of its original diameter. - .14 Mechanically bend steel conduit over 21 mm dia.
-Field threads on rigid conduit must be of sufficient length to draw conduits up tight. - .15 Dry conduits out before installing wire. - .16 Slabs on grade: install rigid PVC conduit in the gravel base below concrete slabs.
+Connectors shall be approved for flexible liquid tight conduits. - .2 Unless otherwise noted, Electrical Metallic Tubing (EMT) shall be utilized in the building. - .3 Conduit for telecommunication systems shall be a minimum 21mm diameter unless noted as larger. - .4 Install all conduit and wiring concealed, except where specifically noted otherwise.
+Do not recess conduit in columns or concrete slabs. - .5 Where conduit is run exposed, run parallel to building lines.
+Where conduits are grouped (two or more), space evenly, make bends concentric and mount on racks.

+- .6 Lay out conduit to avoid interference with other Work.
+Maintain a minimum clearance of 150mm from steam or hot water piping, etc. - .7 Slabs on grade: install rigid PVC conduit in the gravel base below concrete slabs.
 Provide mechanical protection around stub-ups, through slab and extend 150mm beyond concrete.
 When rigid steel conduit is installed in contact with earth, it shall be protected with tape or asphaltum paint.
-Extend taping or paint 300mm above finished grade. - .17 Conduit ends emerging from concrete slab, which are to remain as exposed conduit, shall be rigid galvanized steel.
-Provide rigid steel oversized sleeve over the exposed PVC portion of conduit. - All conduit exposed to weather shall be approved for the location and be complete with weatherproof fittings. - .19 All rigid PVC conduit installed under slab-on-grade shall include a bonding wire sized as required by Canadian Electrical Code. - .20 Where used, sleeves shall be complete with proper connectors and plastic bushing; this is particularly important for telecommunications cabling installation. - An allowance shall be made for rerouting conduits so they do not appear on the side of beams where they go from ceiling to walls.

-- .22 Install a separate ground wire in underground conduits or in conduits imbedded in concrete or masonry slab in contact with the earth. - .23 Watertight fittings shall be installed in areas exposed to moisture and concrete type fittings in concrete slabs. - .24 At all recessed panels provide 3-27mm conduits c/w pull string and end cap from panel into the accessible ceiling space above for future use.
-Terminate these conduits in 152mm x 152mm x 102mm junction boxes in ceiling space. - .25 Where conduit or ducts enter or exit concrete structures below grade, provide 19mm x 1500mm steel reinforced dowels to prevent shearing.
-Extend dowel 1 meter beyond concrete and bend conduit to this dowel. - .26 Where conduit is required to be bent, do not heat and do not bend in such a way as to reduce the cross-sectional area at any point. - .27 For all runs of conduit, do not include more than the equivalent of four 90 degree bends, including bends located immediately adjacent to an outlet box or fitting.
-Provide pulling elbows, pull boxes and/or junction boxes where necessary. - .28 Where possible, install conduits so that they are not trapped.
+Extend taping or paint 300mm above finished grade. - .8 Conduit ends emerging from concrete slab, which are to remain as exposed conduit, shall be rigid galvanized steel.
+Provide rigid steel oversized sleeve over the exposed PVC portion of conduit. - .9 All wiring shall be installed in EMT raceways with water tight connectors except where installed outdoors.
+All raceways installed outdoors shall be hot dipped rigid galvanized steel with treaded fittings. - .10 All rigid PVC conduit installed under slab on grade shall include a bonding wire sized as required by Canadian Electrical Code. - .11 Where used, sleeves shall be c/w proper connectors and plastic bushing (this is particularly important for telecommunications cabling installation.) - .12 Install a separate ground wire in conduit installed underground or in concrete or masonry slab in contact with the earth. - .13 Watertight fittings shall be installed in areas exposed to moisture and concrete type fittings in concrete slabs. - .14 Where conduit is required to be bent, do not heat and do not bend in such a way as to reduce the cross-sectional area at any point. - .15 For all runs of conduit, do not include more than the equivalent of four 90 degree bends, including bends located immediately adjacent to an outlet box or fitting.
+Provide pulling elbows, pull boxes and/or junction boxes where necessary. - .16 Where possible, install conduits so that they are not trapped.
 Cap turned up conduits to prevent the entrance of any dirt or moisture during construction.
-If necessary, swab out conduit and thoroughly clean internally before wires and cables are pulled. - .29 Take extreme care in reaming ends of all conduit to ensure a smooth, interior finish that will not damage the insulation of the wires. - .30 Use insulated non-metallic bushings on all conduit terminators.
+If necessary, swab out conduit and thoroughly clean internally before wires and cables are pulled. - .17 Take extreme care in reaming ends of all conduit to ensure a smooth, interior finish that will not damage the insulation of the wires. - .18 Use insulated non-metallic bushings on all conduit terminators.
 Ensure electrical continuity in all conduit systems.
-All conduits shown exposed in finished areas are to be free of labels and trademarks.
+All conduits shown exposed in finished areas are to be free of labels and trade marks.
 Install a 45kg test line in all empty conduits.
 Conduits and ducts crossing building expansion joints shall have conduit expansion fittings to suit the type of conduit used.
 Seal conduits with duct seal where conduits are run between heated and unheated areas or into freezers.
-Where conduits, cables, or cable trays pierce fire separations, seal openings with approved sealing compound. - .31 Where conduits enter the top or side of exposed equipment; panels, etc. provide seal rings and water resistant connectors (i.e. in Electrical and Mechanical Rooms).
+Where conduits, cables, or cable trays pierce fire separations, seal openings with approved sealing compound.